Backendless/ui-builder-library/components/bl-pdf-viewer/README.md

 ```

 ## <a id="external-link-guide"></a> Usage external link to PDF file
-Unfortunately, we are unable to resolve the issue with external links to PDF files due to the [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
+If you are facing an issue with external links to PDF files due to the [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
-policy on the server where the PDF file is stored.
-But we can suggest trying to bypass CORS.
-The idea is to send a request
+policy on the server where the PDF file is stored and storing and using that PDF from our file system is not suitable for you,
-to a PDF file through a Cloud Code >> Services and use the File API to add the file to our file system, then transfer
+you can try to bypass CORS.
+The idea is to send a request to a PDF file through a Cloud Code >> Services and use the File
-the URL of this file (already in our file system) to the component.
-After uploading the file to the user interface, it
+API to add the file to our file system, then transfer The URL of this file (already in our file system) to the component.
-can be removed from our file system.
+After uploading the file to the user interface, it Can be removed from our file system.
 Here is an example of this logic:

 1. Create a service in the Cloud Code >> Services section.
 For example, `PDF_File`.